tryton/tryton/modules/customs/doc/index.rst

 - The *Code* from the HS.
 - The *Country* in case of a country specific code.
+- The *Organization* in case of a country organization code.
 - The *Start* / *End* period of the year for which the code is valid.

 .. _`Harmonized System`: http://en.wikipedia.org/wiki/Harmonized_System